Raf0Git/misinformation/wp-content/plugins/wp-whatsapp-chat/readme.txt

 Requires at least: 4.7
 Requires PHP: 5.6
 Tested up to: 6.2
-Stable tag: 7.0.8
+Stable tag: 7.1.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Social Chat allows your users to contact you through "WhatsApp" App WhatsApp Web or "WhatsApp Business" with a single click.
+WhatsApp Chat🔥 allows you to enhance customer engagement!
+Integrate "WhatsApp" or "WhatsApp Business" with a single click.

 == Description ==

 [Premium](https://quadlayers.com/portfolio/whatsapp-chat/) | [Demo](https://quadlayers.com/demo/whatsapp-chat/) | [Community](https://www.facebook.com/groups/quadlayers/)

-Social Chat for WordPress allows your customers to click a button and open a conversation from your website directly to your "WhatsApp" or "WhatsApp Business" phone number.
+WhatsApp Chat for WordPress allows your customers to click a button and open a conversation from your website directly to your "WhatsApp" or "WhatsApp Business" phone number.
 This plugin includes a Whatsapp button where you can include a pre-set message, which will be automatically be the first message in the conversation.

 [youtube https://www.youtube.com/watch?v=TY4hEJjZL8Y]